wagiminator/ATtiny13-ContinuityTester/README.md

 # Software
 ## Implementation
 The code is using the internal analog comparator of the ATtiny.
 By using the internal pullup resistors on both inputs of the comparator and by using a 51 Ohm pulldown resistor to form a voltage divider on the positive input, the comparator output becomes high if the resistance between both probes is less then 51 Ohms.
 This indicates a continuity between the probes and the buzzer will be turned on.
 For a more precise explanation refer to [David's project](http://www.technoblogy.com/show?1YON).
-Timer0 is set to CTC mode with a TOP value of 149 and a prescaler of 8.
-At a clockspeed of 1.2 MHz it fires every millisecond the compare match A interrupt which is used as a simple millis counter.
+Timer0 is set to CTC mode with a TOP value of 127 and no prescaler.
+At a clockspeed of 128 kHz it fires every millisecond the compare match A interrupt which is used as a simple millis counter.
 In addition the compare match interrupt B can be activated to toggle the buzzer pin at a frequency of 1000 Hz, which creates a "beep".
 If no continuity between the probes is detected for 30 seconds, the ATtiny is put into sleep, consuming almost no power.
 The device can be reactivated by holding the two probes together.
 The LED lights up when the device is activated and goes out when the ATtiny is asleep.
 The code needs only 252 bytes of flash if compiled with LTO.

 ```c
 // libraries